Glasgow Warriors survive scare to defeat Perpignan

-European Challenge Cup: Glasgow Warriors 26-18 Perpignan
+European Challenge Cup: Glasgow Warriors 26-18 Perpignan - hosts survive scare in bonus-point win

 Last updated on .From the section Scottish Rugby